 A big part of your role is to help youth see the relationships among all the activities and lessons.
-Be prepared to summarize each activity and transition to the next one.
+A skilled facilitator is prepared to summarize each activity and transition to the next one.
 A summary gives the participants a quick recap of the main points of the activity, while the transition relates those points to upcoming activities.